 That feeling often leads to growing social alienation, neurotic self-examination, and a sense of being overwhelmed.

 “Fear of negative social evaluation, characterized by a focus on deficiencies, and sensitive to criticism and failure“ says – Curran and Hall

 The possibility of suffering from these feelings is exponentially multiplied by the technological world we live in today.
 We are connected and scrutinized 24 hours a day.

 Many feel one wrong move or miscalculation and the world will know all about it in minutes.
 Real or imagined.

 Do you ever have those feelings in your private or professional life?
 Modern perfectionism maybe?
 What are the causes of perfectionism?

 What Are The Causes Of Perfectionism

-When experts look for the rising causes of Perfectionism in millennials they point to a society that overly champions competition, ambitiousness and discourages cooperation.
+When experts look for the rising causes of Perfectionism in millennials they point to a society that overly champions competition, and ambitiousness and discourages cooperation.

 A society that overly associates self-worth with money and professional achievement.
-Where win at all cost is the rule and greed is good.
+Where win at all costs is the rule and greed is good.
 A cutthroat world where everyone is on their own and out for personal gain.

 Yeah, we are talking about today’s world where millennials are forced to become their own brand ambassadors promoting themselves 24 hours a day to the masses, cooping with constant approval and disapproval by the minute.